ortus-boxlang/boxlang-docs/language/json.md

 ### Possible Casting Issues

-Adobe BoxLang may incorrectly serialize some strings if they can be automatically converted into other types, like numbers or booleans.
+BoxLang may incorrectly serialize some strings if they can be automatically converted into other types, like numbers or booleans.
 One workaround is to use a CFC with [cfproperty](https://cfdocs.org/cfproperty) to specify types.
 Another workaround is to prepend `Chr(2)` to the value and it will be forced to a string, however, that is an unofficial/undocumented workaround.
 A more formal workaround is to  call `setMetadata()` as a member function on a `struct` to force a type:

 ```javascript
 myStruct = { "zip"="00123" };